x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/authenticated-client-smtp-submission.md

 > [!NOTE]
 > - If you've enabled _security defaults_ in your organization, SMTP AUTH is already disabled in Exchange Online.
 For more information, see [What are security defaults?](https://docs.microsoft.com/azure/active-directory/conditional-access/concept-conditional-access-security-defaults).
 >
-> - If your authentication policy disables basic authentication for SMTP, clients will not be able to use the SMTP AUTH protocol even if you enable the settings outlined in this article.
+> - If your authentication policy disables basic authentication for SMTP, clients cannot use the SMTP AUTH protocol even if you enable the settings outlined in this article.
 For more information, see [Disable Basic authentication in Exchange Online](https://docs.microsoft.com/exchange/clients-and-mobile-in-exchange-online/disable-basic-authentication-in-exchange-online).

 ## Disable SMTP AUTH in your organization